rupalidhumne/Parallel-Computing-Labs/README.md

 2) Forest Fires: A program which takes into account tree density to generate data regarding how many trees would burn in a forest fire using parallel processing

+3) Mandelbrot: Mandelbrot Animation with Zooming

-Programs developed in the Parallel Computing 1 and 2 Course
+Parallel Computing 2: